 What This Means for Employees

 When the Secure choice program is open for business, employees, who work for an employer that does not provide an employer-sponsored retirement plan, will be able to make an automatic payroll contribution into their personal Secure Choice IRA account.
-If an employee does not want to participate they can choose not to - this is called opting-out.
+An employee can choose not to participate.
 The account will stay with the employee from job to job throughout their career.
 Upon retirement, the employee could take all their money out or convert it to a monthly income stream.

-Yes, an employee can opt-out of the program at any time.
+Enrollment in Secure Choice is voluntary for employees.
+If an employee enrolls, but decides they no longer want to participate, they may opt-out of the program at any time.
 Employees will be given an opportunity to re-enter the program during an open enrollment period at least once every two years.

 Will there be a cost to participate?

 As in any retirement plan, there will be a small administrative fee to pay for the costs of the program.
 State law places a cap on those fees and requires the Board to minimize fees to the maximum extent possible.

 Could an employee take money out in case of an emergency?